apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 Configure the file in the following paths: `api-server/conf/common.properties` and `worker-server/conf/common.properties`.

-- Change 'data.basedir.path' to the local directory path.
+- Change `data.basedir.path` to the local directory path.
 Please make sure the directory exists and the user who deploy dolphinscheduler have read and write permissions, such as: `data.basedir.path=/tmp/dolphinscheduler`.
 - Modify the following two parameters, `resource.storage.type=HDFS` and `fs.defaultFS=file:///`.

 ## HDFS Resource Configuration